1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 .

-Tejaprabha Buddha (897 AD) | Painting of a Chinese Venus playing pipa with a plectrum in oud (‘ūd) style. | British Museum
+Tejaprabha Buddha (897 CE) | Painting of a Chinese Venus playing pipa with a plectrum in oud (‘ūd) style. | British Museum

-china_flag China | China's history encompasses nearly five thousand years, ruled by a series of dynasties until the twentieth century. | Wikimedia Commons
+china_flag icon China | China's history encompasses nearly five thousand years, ruled by a series of dynasties until the twentieth century. | Wikimedia Commons

 pipa iconHistory of the Pipa

-The pipa has enjoyed nearly 1500 years of continuous popularity and an unbroken legacy of performers, teachers and composers.
-In contrast to the nearly vertical position of contemporary players, ancient pipa performers held the instrument horizontally like an oud (‘ūd), plucking the silk strings with a rice scooper shaped plectrum (pick).
+The pipa has enjoyed nearly 1500 years of continuous popularity and an unbroken legacy of performers, teachers, and composers.
+In contrast to the nearly vertical position of contemporary players, ancient pipa performers held the instrument horizontally like an oud (‘ūd), plucking the silk strings with a rice-scooper-shaped plectrum (pick).
 The pipa's closest relative, the Japanese biwa, is still played with a large plectrum in gagaku ensembles.

 Female Pipa Musician | Seventh century Chinese ceramic | Pipa player playing Arabic oud style with a plectrum. | Metropolitan Museum of Art